 A seasonal spectacle, there are over forty varieties of lavender with over half a million plants which begin to bloom in June.
 Harvest is due from the last week of July to the first week of August, when this seasonal spectacle will close to the public.

 The lavender fields include wide grassy paths to meander either around the boundary or between the lavender rows, there is also a meadow with mown pathways.
 There are many opportunities for photos.

-Cotswold Lavender usually has a café, but currently has a kiosk to buy cold drinks or snacks such as lavender ice cream.
-There are numerous benches, as well as plenty of grassy areas to have a picnic, the majority of these are in the full sunshine but there are tree planted which will one day provide some shade.
+Cotswold Lavender has a café to buy cold drinks or snacks such as lavender ice cream.
+There are numerous benches, as well as plenty of grassy areas to have a picnic, the majority of these are in the full sunshine but there are trees planted which will one day provide some shade.

 Cotswold Lavender is a third generation family farm set in the Cotswolds, lavender was first planted at the turn of the millennium and is harvested each year to produce lavender essential oils.
-These essential oils are turned into a range of products which can usually be brought at the gift shop (but currently being sold at the kiosk).
+These essential oils are turned into a range of products which can usually be brought at the gift shop.